lukiies/mpublish/README.md

 cd /tmp &&
 rm -fr mpublish

+#into your local computer
-Copy mpublish.sh script into your local computer and make this executable.
+Copy mpublish.sh script to local computer and make this executable.
 Now You are ready to publish your meteor application into own private web server. enjoy :)